Myths about antibiotic resistance

 This is where it gets a little tricky, as the terms describe the same phenomenon, but in different ways.
 Bacteria are microbes (and so are fungi, protozoa and viruses) – therefore, microbial resistance covers resistance in any of these microorganisms.
 For bacteria, the term is used to describe the way in which some bacteria are able to resist the killing effects of antibiotics.
 It is talking about the resistance shown by the microbes.

 All clear?
-Simply put, microbial resistance is a characteristic shown by microbes including bacteria; antimicrobial resistance is the phenomenon of microbes being resistant to treatments, and antibiotic resistance is specific to the resistance to antibiotics that some bacteria show.
+Simply put, microbial resistance is a characteristic shown by microbes including bacteria.
+Antimicrobial resistance is the phenomenon of microbes being resistant to treatments.
+Antibiotic resistance is specific to the resistance to antibiotics that some bacteria show.